BACK TO TOP

 Cheesemonger, Saint-Jean-de-Luz, France

-Scheuer was interested not only in how the local people look, but in what they did.
-He was drawn to shopkeepers and artisans at work.
-Here a cheesemonger in the French Basque region arranges her wares.
+Scheuer was interested not only in how the local people looked, but in what they did.
+Here, a cheesemonger in the French Basque region carefully arranges her merchandise

 Read NOTES